Legislation concerning children, young people and families

 Legal status of children

 A child's right to have a father and the determination and verification of paternity are regulated under the Paternity Act.
-The Act is supervised by the Ministry of Justice.
+The Maternity Act applies to the determination and establishment of maternity and to the annulment of maternity.

 The Child Support Act obligates both parents to support their child to best of their abilities.
 The Act and its attendant decree regulate the actions to be taken should either parent fail to meet his or her support obligations or in cases where no agreement can be reached regarding child support.